 He explained that Parkinson’s disease is a chronic neurological illness caused by damage to brain cells that produce a chemical messenger called dopamine.

 Mr Bhatia is not alone.
 While Parkinson’s disease is more common in those who are above 50 years of age, it can also sometimes affect younger persons.
 It may also be inherited sometimes.
-Typically people with Parkinson’s disease experience tremor, slowness of movements, limb rigidity, along with gait and balance problems.
+Signs of Parkinson’s disease include tremors, slowness of movements, limb rigidity, along with gait and balance problems.
 These are called motor symptoms.
 Patients may also have several non-motor symptoms such as mood disorders, difficulty in planning and organizing, sleep difficulty, constipation, lack of ability to smell, and sexual dysfunction.
 The severity of symptoms and pace of progression of symptoms often varies from one person to another.

 Parkinson’s disease can be managed with proper attention and medical consultation.
 Mr Bhatia is a case in point and it is proved that early consultation and close interaction with a neurologist thereafter can go a long way in mitigating the effects of Parkinson’s disease.
 By knowing the nature of the disease and the various effective ways of managing it, patients with Parkinson’s disease can pursue their work, hobbies, and go on to lead a life full of joy.